Tuesday, December 27, 2011

 Saturday, May 28, 2011

-It's a bit surreal that Dr. Kasper's Rabbit Show have been around for 20 years (with a break up in the middle)-and they're still going strong today.
-Their songs appeal to many people but teenagers especially-anthems like "I'll dream forever", "Look at me" and "You don't understand" were a huge part of my teenage years and they were already something like 10 years old.
-And I can still enjoy them today.
+It's a bit surreal that Dr. Kasper's Rabbit Show have been around for 20 years (with a break up in the middle) and they're still going strong today.
+Their songs appeal to many people but especially teenagers -anthems like "I'll dream forever", "Look at me" and "You don't understand" were a huge part of my teenage years and they were already something like 10 years old.
 They're also appealing to young teens today and there really isn't a reason why they shouldn't.
 You can't really resist the catchy guitar riffs and touching lyrics.
 This song is a bit different than their usual stuff.
 Their last album was called "A bad ending" and this song suggests the exact opposite.
-I'm used to their friday night rock songs and this song is much more suitable for "the morning after" which suits my mood today.
+I'm used to their Friday night rock songs and this song is much more suitable for "the morning after" which suits my mood today.
 "Everything will be alright" seems like this country's motto.
-No matter if you've had a bad test, are going through a rough time, have money problems or the country's "situation" looks bleak, you'll probably say to yourself, and will constantly hear from friends that everything will be fine.
+No matter if you've had a bad test, are going through a rough time, have money problems, or the country's "situation" looks bleak, you'll probably say to yourself, and will constantly hear from friends that everything will be fine.
 I'm sure this is something that is said everywhere around the world but I have the feeling that it's said so much more here and really, what else is there to say?
 With the dreaded September (I'm not talking about students dreading the end of vacation) around the corner it doesn't hurt to hear a song like this especially considering that it's also a really good one.

 Yes